handiandi/fileJoker_downloader_cli/README.md

 ## Issues and to-do
-- Can't download multiple files at the time.
+- Can't download multiple files simultaneously.
-- Can't put multiple link in a download que
 - Can only be used on Unix file systems due to '/' in path. ('\\' is not supported)